 Flashpoint saw Barry waking up in a radically different world, and without his powers due to the Speed Force never being created.
 As the story went on, Barry managed to recreate the Speed Force and teamed up with this world's Batman to restore the damage to the timeline.
 At the end of the story, it seems that Barry merges three separate timelines (post-Crisis, WildStorm and Vertigo) to create a new multiverse — the New 52.In the New 52, the franchise has basically undergone a hard reboot.
 Whilst Barry is still the Flash, he's no longer married to Iris and is now in a relationship with Patty Spivot; and whilst Kid Flash is still around and Bart is still in the suit, he's no longer related to Barry nor are his powers Speed Force-related.
 As for Jay Garrick, the event also re-established Earth 2, making Jay once again Barry's Alternate Universe counterpart, albeit one who's Younger and Hipper; in fact, he's younger than Barry.
 Wally West is still Iris West's nephew, but had been de-aged to 12 years old and is now biracial (as a result of The Flash (2014) making the West family Black).The New 52 also introduced a new Reverse-Flash, seemingly the first — Daniel West, Iris' younger brother.
 In this universe, Barry never caught Eobard, and it was unclear whether Eobard even existed.
 He eventually resurfaced, going purely by Professor Zoom, and having an entirely different backstory.
 Though he is still the person who murdered Nora Allen.

 The Flashes are central to the DC Rebirth relaunch.
 Thanks to help from Barry Allen, the original Wally West manages to escape from the Speed Force, where he's been trapped ever since the Flashpoint.
 In the Speed Force, he was able to see the history of the DC Universe, including the events before Flashpoint and that someone else, not Barry, had merged the timelines and removed various legacies and relationships from the DCU, including Wally West and Linda Park's relationship.
 Barry and Wally determine to find out who is behind the timeline's editing, and Wally is once again called the Flash.
 While Barry stars in The Flash, Wally stars in Titans (Rebirth) with the original Teen Titans, now all adults.The 12 year old Wally seen in the New 52 is revealed to be a distant cousin of the original, with both of them named after their great grandfather.
 "NuWally" eventually takes up the Kid Flash identity and stars in Teen Titans (Rebirth)Barry's book also saw "a Speed Force storm" in Central City empower a number of citizens.
-However, only one of them has taken to calling themselves Flash - Avery Ho, a Chinese-American woman who now serves as the Flash of China.
-See New Super-Man for more.At the same time, JSA is explicitly referenced at the beginning of the relaunch, and the original Jay Garrick's helmet makes a cameo.
+At the end of the story, all but one of them is depowered (unbeknownst to Barry) — Avery Ho, a Chinese-American woman who now serves as the Flash of China.
+See New Super-Man for more.At the same time, the JSA is explicitly referenced at the beginning of the relaunch, and the original Jay Garrick's helmet makes a cameo.
 Jay eventually returned in The Flash #22, the last part of a crossover between Batman and The Flash called The Button.
-He, like Wally, was trapped in the Speed Force, and manages to help Bruce and Barry out.
+He, like Wally, was trapped in the Speed Force and is aware of the editing of the DCU's timeline, and manages to help Bruce and Barry out.
 However, unlike Wally, he isn't able to return... yet.

 Tangent Comics Flash was a young girl called Lia Nelson who was composed of light.A re-imagining of the Flash exists in the Just Imagine series.
 This version of the Flash is a college girl called Mary Maxwell who gains super speed after her father attempts to save her from a life-threatening disease that slowly drained her energy, by injecting her with hummingbird DNA.DC even has two Funny Animal versions of the Flash: